tompaana/intermediator-bot-sample/README.md

 * `CommandHandler`: The implementation of `IBotCommandHandler` interface in use.
 In case you want to replace the default implementation with your own, set it in `App_Start\WebApiConfig.cs`.
-* `IsAggregationSetIfRequired` is a boolean read-only property.
+* `IsAggregationSetIfRequired` is a boolean, read-only property.
 The value will be true, if aggregation is required and a valid aggregation channel exists or if aggregation is not required.
 Essentially this value will indicate whether the manager instance is ready to function or not.

 #### Methods ####

-* **`HandleActivityAsync`**: In simple cases this is the only method you may needs to call in your `MessagesController` class.
-It will track the users (stores their information), handle the commands,forward messages between users engaged in a conversation and handle the results (by sending them to the provided result handler) automatically.
+* **`HandleActivityAsync`**: In simple cases this is the only method you need to call in your `MessagesController` class.
+It will track the users (stores their information), handle the commands, forward messages between users engaged in a conversation and handle the results (by sending them to the provided result handler) automatically.
 The return value (`MessageRouterResult`) will indicate whether the message routing logic